-Sangam Elementary School: The architecture of optimal learning environments
+The Sangam Elementary School embraces the architecture of optimal learning environments.

 Built for three- to seven-year-old kids, the idea was to create a space such that the thought of going to school would bring a smile on their faces!

 The form of the building has multiple punctures inspired by a triangular cheese sliver with tiny holes on its sides as seen in cartoons.
 The exterior facade has numerous tiny window panels to maintain visual connectivity with nature and the surroundings.
-The size of the windows is small to ensure safety and positioning is driven by the height of the students.
+The size of the windows is small to ensure safety.
+The height of the students drives the positioning of these windows.
 The students get a view of the outside while sitting at their desks.

 Designs like Sangam take a quantum leap forward towards celebrating the student life.
 Naman points, “If the student loves the place of learning, then knowledge will find its way.
 The students of this school want to stay in school for as long as possible and so I feel this is something we have achieved.”

 Biltrax Construction Data is tracking 11000+ projects on its technology platform for its Clients.
 Email firstname.lastname@example.org to subscribe and generate business leads.